StevenMonty/-MIPS/README.md

 ## Sub-Circuits:

 ### The Program Counter
+The program counter is a register that holds an 8-bit instruction address.
+It specifies the instruction to fetch from the instruction memory.
+It is updated every clock cycle with PC + 1 or the target address of a taken branch (or jump).

 ### The Register File
+For the general-purpose registers, µMIPS has 8 registers.
+An R-format instruction can read 2 source registers and write 1 destination register.
+Thus, the register file has 2 read ports and 2 write ports (the second write port is used for multiplication and division.)

 ### The Arithmetic Logic Unit
+The ALU is used to execute the arithmetic instructions.
+It may also be used to do branch comparison.
+The ALU is capable of performing AND, NOR, Addidtion, Subtraction, Multiplcation, Division, Logical Right and Left shifts, and greater than, less than, and equal to 0 comparisons.

 ### Field Splitter
+The field splitter takes in the instruction from ROM and parses it into the opcode, $rs, $rt, and immediate value.

 ### Instruction Decoder
+The decoder takes the opcode from the field splitter and generates the appropriate control signals to allow data to flow to the appropriate components inside the CPU.

 ### LED Display
+Displays the contents of the register specified in the ```put $rs``` command.

 ### The Compiler